 Shimano has released details of the latest version of its top-tier XTR mountain bike groupset.
 After three years of development, XTR M9000 has arrived in the form of an extremely versatile 11-speed group that’ll be available in single-, double- and triple-ring configurations.

 Shimano has continued with its ‘rider tuned concept’, which translates to providing components for specific riding disciplines.

-While much of the press to-date has been for the electronic Di2 version of the groupset, the mechanical is likely to retain favour with those seeking the top-tier groupset from Shimano, without the estimated 40 percent price increase that the electronic version brings.
+While much of the press to-date has been for the electronic Di2 version of the groupset, the mechanical is likely to retain favor with those seeking the top-tier groupset from Shimano, without the estimated 40 percent price increase that the electronic version brings.